taikedzierski-ldx/git-refreshers-examples/README.md

 # A readme file

 This is a README file.
-It is written in markdown.
+It is written in Markdown.

 View it in HTML using

-* a markdown viewer
+* a Markdown viewer
-* a markdown processor like `python -m markdown < README.md > README.html`
+* a Markdown processor like `python -m markdown < README.md > README.html`
 * Directly on Github